Main Menu

 Summary

-In his doctoral studies, Dr. Bagwe specialized in political economy and law and economics.
-In his dissertation, he formulated and structurally estimated a dynamic game-theoretic model of decision making on the US Supreme Court to measure the justices’ ideologies and adherence to precedent.
-He used this model to simulate counterfactual outcomes if there were a change in the ideological composition of the Court or if there were a super-majority requirement to overrule precedent.
+Prior to joining Bates White, Dr. Bagwe conducted research in areas of law and economics and political economy.
+As part of this dissertation, he developed a dynamic game-theoretic model of decision making on the US Supreme Court to measure the justices’ ideologies and adherence to precedent.
 His other research examines the effect of distance to polling places on voter turnout and the optimal location of polling places.

 Education